amrendrakind/ledger-lunacy/README.md

 # Project Name : Ledger Lunacy

 > The Ledger Lunacy is about creating a UI for a bank account that investors use to invest in startups.
 You only have access to an API created by the underlying bank.
-THis project create by making use of React and Redux.
+This project was created by making use of React and Redux.

 - Complicated_ledger.json Data has been kept in ledgerAPI.js of src > redux > ledger folder.